 ENJOY THE SHOW

 Welcome back to another edition of Kickstart This, FirstShowing's weekly column dedicated to spreading the word about cool indie projects that need your help to become a reality.
-Today, we're shining a light on a new film project called Mastodon, a movie that involves a tragedy that befalls a trio of friends and examines themes of friendship, growing up, and the relentless nature of time in the wake of that defining event.
-It's a personal story about the consequences of getting stuck in the past, and should be a compelling tale if it gets funded.
-Take a look at the pitch video below, and don't forget to donate if you can.
-Watch this!
+We'd like to turn your attention to a short film project called Paisley, a horror project that features a ton of practical puppet effects and draws inspiration from films like Jim Henson's The Dark Crystal & Labyrinth, and Joe Dante's classic Gremlins.
+And if you don't dig straight horror movies, fear not: there will be a lot of comedic elements in this, too.
+Take a look at the pitch video below, comment, and don't forget to donate if you can.
+Check it out!